 Gintaras Kateiva (born in 1965) has more than 25 years of experience of holding managerial positions.
 His strengths lie in strategic management, financial planning.
 Education - in 1989 graduated from the Vilnius state pedagogical institute, where he gained Pedagogue qualification.
-From 1993 till 2015 he was the General Manager of Litagra UAB.
-Since 2008 he serves as a member of the Supervisory Council.
-In addition to that, Gintaras Kateiva currently also serves as a Chairman of the Board of Litagra.
+From 1993 till 2015 he was the General Manager of UAB "LITAGRA".
+Gintaras Kateiva currently also serves as a Chairman of the Board of UAB "LITAGRA".
+Since 2008 he serves as a member of the Supervisory Council of the Issuer

 Ramunė Vilija Zabulienė (born in 1962) has about 20 years of experience in financial sector, particularly in the activities of accounting and international relations area.
 She is an expert in ensuring and controlling the effectiveness of internal audit, Bank's internal quality control and risk management systems.
 Education - in 1985 graduated from the Vilnius University where she gained Engineer - Economist qualification.
 From 2002 till 2011 she was the Deputy Chairman of the Board of the BoL and from 2014 till 2016 she served as an adviser to the Minister of Culture of the Republic of Lithuania.
-For several years she served as a Director of ArsDomina Všį and as a Member of the Board of Lewben Art Foundation VŠĮ.
-Currently, Ramunė Vilija Zabulienė acts as an independent member of the Supervisory Council since 2012.
+She currently serves as a Director of ArsDomina Všį and as a Member of the Board of Lewben Art Foundation VŠĮ.
+Ramunė Vilija Zabulienė also serves as an independent member of the Supervisory Council of the Issuer since 2012.

 Darius Šulnis (born in 1971) has more than 20 years of experience in various financial and real estate industries.
 His strengths lie in strategic management, consulting and supervisory and control functions in organizations, coordination of compliance with the legal acts, regulating the Issuer's activities.
 Education - in 1993 graduated from the Vilnius University, where he gained a Master's in Economics.
 In 2013 he also graduated from the Duke University - The Fuqua School of Business, where he gained a Master's in Business Administration.
-He has held different positions in INVL Asset Management IPAS (Latvia), INVL Atklatais Pensiju Fonds AB (Latvia), LP Grupė UAB (former name Litagra), INVL Asset Management UAB, Invalda INVL Investments UAB, bank Finasta AB, MP Pension Funds Baltic UAB, INVL Baltic Farmland AB, INVL Technology AB, INVL Baltic Real Estate AB and in many other companies.
+He has held different positions in INVL Asset Management IPAS (Latvia), INVL Atklatais Pensiju Fonds AB (Latvia), LP Grupė UAB, UAB "INVL Asset Management", Invalda INVL Investments UAB, bank Finasta AB, MP Pension Funds Baltic UAB, INVL Baltic Farmland AB, INVL Technology AB, INVL Baltic Real Estate AB and in many other companies.

-He currently serves as a President and member of the Board of Invalda INVL AB, Chairman of the Board of INVL Asset Management UAB, member of the Board of INVL Baltic Farmland AB and member of the Board of Litagra UAB.
-He is also a member of the Supervisory Council since 2016.
+He currently serves as a President and member of the Board of Akcinė bendrovė Invalda INVL, Chairman of the Board of UAB "INVL Asset Management", Chairman of the Supervisory Council of FERN Group, UAB and member of the Board of UAB "LITAGRA".
+He is also a member of the Supervisory Council of the Issuer since 2016.